-- (3) Roads.
-Standards for roads are as follows: - a.
-No roads requiring earth moving, cut or fill shall be constructed. - b.
-Timber harvesting equipment shall not use stream channels as travel routes, except when: - 1.
-Surface waters are frozen: and - 2.
-The activity will not result in any ground disturbance. - e.(4) All crossings of flowing water shall require a bridge or culvert, except in areas with low banks and channel beds which are composed of gravel, rock or similar hard surface which would not be eroded or otherwise damaged. - d.(5) Skid trail approaches to water crossings shall be located and designed so as to prevent water runoff from directly entering the waterbody or tributary stream.
-Upon completion of timber harvesting, temporary bridges and culverts shall be removed and areas of exposed soil revegetated. - e-(6) Except for water crossings, skid trails and other sites where the operation of machinery used in timber harvesting results in the exposure of mineral soil, roads shall be located such that an unspecified unscarified strip of vegetation of at least seventy-five (75) feet, horizontal distance, in width for slopes up to ten percent (10%) shall be retained between the exposed mineral soil and the normal high water mark line of a waterbody or upland edge of a wetland.
-For each tenpercent (10%) increase in slope, the unspecified strip shall be increased by twenty (20) feet, horizontal distance.
-The subsection applies provisions of this paragraph apply only to a face sloping toward the waterbody or wetland; provided, however, that no portion of such exposed mineral soil on a back face shall be closer than twenty-five (25) feet, horizontal distance, from the normal high water mark-line of a waterbody or upland edge of a wetland.
+Timber harvesting equipment shall not use stream channels as travel routes, except when:

+- 1. Surface waters are frozen: and - 2.
+The activity will not result in any ground disturbance.

+(4) All crossings of flowing water shall require a bridge or culvert, except in areas with low banks and channel beds which are composed of gravel, rock or similar hard surface which would not be eroded or otherwise damaged.

+(5) Skid trail_approaches_to_water_crossings_shall_be_located_and_designed_so_as_toprevent water runoff from directly entering the waterbody or tributary stream.
+Upon completion of timber harvesting, temporary bridges and culverts shall be removed and areas of exposed soil revegetated.

+(6) Except for water crossings, skid trails and other sites where the operation of machinery used in timber harvesting results in the exposure of mineral soil, roads shall be located such that an unscarified strip of vegetation of at least seventy-five (75) feet, horizontal distance, in width for slopes up to ten percent (10%) shall be retained between the exposed mineral soil and the normal high water line of a waterbody or upland edge of a wetland.
+For each ten percent (10%) increase in slope, the unspecified strip shall be increased by twenty (20) feet, horizontal distance.
+The provisions of this paragraph apply only to a face sloping toward the waterbody or wetland; provided, however, that no portion of such exposed mineral soil on a back face shall be closer than twenty-five (25) feet, horizontal distance, from the normal high water line of a waterbody or upland edge of a wetland.

 Sec.
 78-1213.
-Clearing or removal of vegetation for development activities other than timber harvesting.
+Clearing or removal of vegetation foractivities other than timber harvesting.